Difflam 3 mg Lozenges, mint flavour.

 Lozenge is wrapped in paraffin paper.

-Ten lozenges are wrapped together in printed polyethylene-paper-aluminium trilaminated material.
+Ten lozenges form one stick, packaged in printed polyethylene-paper-aluminium trilaminated material.

 Not all pack size may be marketed.